divyashan/time_series/README.md

 # Jiffy: A Convolutional Approach to Time Series Similarity

 Jiffy is a lightweight CNN that produces a data-dependent embedding for a time series dataset.
-Results can be reproduced by running the following command:
+Follow the testing instructions below to reproduce the paper's results.

 ## Testing Instructions